 General Information: Estradiol is the principal intracellular human estrogen and is substantially more active than its metabolites, estrone and estriol, at the cellular level.
-Estradiol can be obtained from natural sources or prepared synthetically into a variety of salt forms.
-Due to almost complete first-pass metabolism, estradiol must be given in a micronized oral dosage form to ensure therapeutic effect.
-Esterification of estradiol to estradiol cypionate or valerate increases the parenteral duration of action of estradiol to allow for IM administration.
-Estradiol is used to prevent osteoporosis and relieve symptoms associated with menopause and is also used to treat female hypogonadism and other abnormalities of female gonadotropin dysfunction (see Indications).
-In selected circumstances, estrogens have been used to treat advanced inoperable breast carcinoma in both sexes or prostatic carcinoma.
-The FDA began to allow the marketing of various estrogen products in 1938, its first year of organization.
-Estradiol is available in many dosage forms, including transdermal systems, topical emulsions, topical gels, topical sprays, intravaginal estrogen cream, oral tablets, vaginal rings, and parenteral injections.
-In accordance with the FDA's guidance to provide efficacious low dose estrogen therapies in alternate drug delivery systems, 2 low-dose estradiol topical gels are available for the treatment of moderate to severe vasomotor symptoms associated with menopause.
-The Elestrin™ brand of estradiol gel was approved in December 2006 and the Divigel® brand of estradiol gel was approved in June 2007.
-In July 2007, the FDA approved a topical spray of estradiol (Evamist™).
+Estradiol can be obtained from natural sources or prepared synthetically.
+There is no evidence that 'natural' estrogens are more or less efficacious or safe than 'synthetic' estrogens.1 Due to almost complete first-pass metabolism, estradiol must be given in a micronized oral dosage form to ensure therapeutic effect.
+Esterification of estradiol to estradiol cypionate or valerate increases the parenteral duration of action of estradiol to allow for parenteral intramuscular administration.
+Estradiol is primarily used to prevent osteoporosis and relieve vasomotor and genitourinary symptoms associated with menopause (natural or surgical), for postmenopausal osteoporosis prevention, and is also used to treat female hypogonadism and other abnormalities of female gonadotropin dysfunction.
+Various estrogen products have been marketed in the U.S. since 1938.
+Estradiol is available in many dosage forms, including oral tablets, transdermal systems, topical emulsions, topical gels, topical sprays, vaginal creams, vaginal rings, and parenteral depot injections.
+Vaginal therapies are preferred in postmenopausal women with exclusive genitourinary symptoms, due to lower systemic absorption/exposure with most of these dosage forms.1 Many estradiol products have been FDA-approved since the 1990's, in accordance with the FDA's guidance to provide efficacious low-dose estrogen therapies in alternate drug delivery systems.

 Mechanism of Action: The primary source of estrogens in premenopausal women is the ovary, which normally secretes 0.07 to 0.5 mg of estradiol daily, depending on the phase of the menstrual cycle.
 Once estrogens enter the cells of responsive tissues (e.g., female organs, breasts, hypothalamus, pituitary), they increase the rate of synthesis of DNA, RNA, and some proteins.
 The secretion of gonadotropin-releasing hormone by the hypothalamus is reduced during estrogen administration, causing reduction in follicle-stimulating hormone (FSH) and luteinizing hormone (LH) from the pituitary.
 Exogenous estrogens elicit all of the actions of endogenous estrogens.
 Estrogens are responsible for the growth and development of female sex organs and the maintenance of sex characteristics including growth of axillary and pubic hair and shaping of body contours and skeleton.
 At the cellular level, estrogens increase cervical secretions, cause proliferation of the endometrium, and increase uterine tone.
 Paradoxically, prolonged administration of estrogen can shrink the endometrium.
 During the preovulatory or nonovulatory phase of the menstrual cycle, withdrawal of estrogen can initiate menstruation; in the ovulatory phase, the decrease in progesterone secretion is the more significant factor causing menstruation.
 In post-menopausal use, amenorrhea occurs in most women within several months of oral estrogen use.